 If your lappie spends time outside, don’t waste your money on a kennel.
 Simply place a trampoline bed undercover somewhere.
 I use the steel frame, hessian sack ones.
 The sacks are cheap to replace when they get chewed (and they will) and the frames are sturdy.

-Again, like with human children, there is an infinite world of possibilities here.
+Like with human children, there is an infinite world of possibilities here.
 Knock yourself out!
 Spend as little or as much as you like, but here are some ideas to help guide you:

 Toys to play with together: these include balls, other throw toys, tug ropes, etc. Only bring these toys out when you are playing together and then put them away again.